angular/angular/aio/content/guide/rx-library.md

 <code-example path="rx-library/src/operators.1.ts" header="Standalone pipe function"></code-example>

-The `pipe()` function is also a method on the RxJS `Observable`, so you use this shorter form to define the same operation:
+The `pipe()` function is also a method on the RxJS `Observable`, so you can use this shorter form to define the same operation:

 <code-example path="rx-library/src/operators.2.ts" header="Observable.pipe function"></code-example>

 ### Common operators

 RxJS provides many operators, but only a handful are used frequently.
-For a list of operators and usage samples, visit the [RxJS API Documentation](https://rxjs.dev/api).
+For a full list of operators and usage samples, visit the [RxJS API documentation](https://rxjs.dev/api).

 | Area | Operators |